Eschatologue/CM_wiki/docs/character-creation/feat/feat-origin.md

 Your knowledge of wooden structures is widely applicable throughout your adventures.
 You gain the following benefits:

 **Wood Expert**
-You gain Proficiency with carpenter's tools.
+You gain Proficiency with Carpenter's Tools.
 If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 **Barricade**
 You can temporarily fortify a door or window using Utilise action.
 The DC needed to open it increases by an amount equal to your Proficiency Bonus, but the fortification falls apart after 1 minute.